ManikantaReddi2273/Phishing_Detector_Widget/README.md

 # Windows Phishing Detector Widget

 A Windows desktop application that captures on-screen text and uses AI to detect phishing content.
-Built with Electron (frontend) and Python FastAPI (backend).
+Backend is built with **Python FastAPI**, and the floating desktop UI is built with **Flutter Desktop**.

 ## 🚀 Features

-- **Floating Widget**: Always-on-top draggable button on your desktop
+- **Floating Widget**: Always-on-top draggable overlay on your desktop (Flutter desktop app)
-- **Screenshot Capture**: Captures visible text from any application
+- **Continuous Screen Scanning**: Backend continuously scans visible text from the active window (no clicks required)
-- **OCR Text Extraction**: Extracts text from screenshots using advanced OCR
+- **Windows UI Automation Text Extraction**: Extracts text directly via Windows UI Automation (no OCR)
-- **AI Phishing Detection**: Uses LLM to analyze text for phishing patterns
+- **AI Phishing Detection (LLM-only)**: Uses the OpenAI API to analyze text for phishing patterns
-- **Instant Results**: Shows safe/phishing status with detailed analysis
+- **Instant Results**: Shows safe/phishing status with risk level and explanation in the overlay

 ## 📋 Prerequisites

 - **Python 3.10+** installed
-- **Node.js 18+** and npm (for frontend - Phase 5)
+- **Flutter 3+** with Windows desktop support enabled
 - **Windows 10/11**

 ## 🛠️ Setup Instructions

-### Backend Setup (Phases 1-4 Complete)
+### Backend Setup

 1. **Navigate to backend directory**
    ```bash